jonnonz1/nz-statute-book/acts/public/1998/postal-services-act-1998.md

 ### 20 Wrongful divulgence of information
 (1) Every person (being an officer, employee, or agent of a postal operator) commits an offence against this Act who, without reasonable excuse, divulges to any person any information from or as to the contents of a postal article that has come to the first-mentioned person's knowledge in the course of that person's duty.
 (2) Every person, other than an officer, employee, or agent of a postal operator acting in the course of that person's duty, commits an offence against this Act who, having examined the contents of a postal article not intended for that person, divulges without reasonable excuse to any person any information obtained by the first-mentioned person from or as to the contents of the postal article.
-(3) Every person who commits an offence against this section is liable to imprisonment for not more than 6 months or a fine of not more than $5,000.
+(3) Every person who commits an offence against this section is liable on conviction to imprisonment for not more than 6 months or a fine of not more than $5,000.

 ### 21 Posting of objectionable thing
 Every person commits an offence against this Act who, without reasonable excuse, posts or causes to be posted any postal article containing any noxious substance or thing, or any dead animal.